Lilydale, Victoria: Commercial area

-Lilydale has franchises of McDonald's and KFC.
-Lilydale also has shopping centres named 'Lilydale Marketplace' and 'The Lilydale Village' as well as shops on both sides of Main Street.
-There is also a 'Baby Bunnings', and many other commercial shops.
+Lilydale is home to two shopping centres, Lilydale Village and Lilydale Marketplace as well as shops on both sides of Main Street.
+Lilydale Marketplace is located on Hutchinson Street within walking distance of a bus stop and the Lilydale railway station.
+It has three major anchor tenants: Woolworths, Big W, and Aldi, as well as dozens of specialty stores.
+In 2020, a man wielding a knife stormed into Lilydale Marketplace, got into a standoff with police and was shot by police.
+He was given first aid and survived.
+This incident led to all Victoria Police officers now being equipped with tasers.

 Transport

 Lilydale station is the terminus for the Lilydale railway line offering half hourly metropolitan rail services.
 It was rebuilt in November 2021 as part of the Level Crossing Removal Project, with the railway line being raised above Maroondah Highway.
 The original 1882 station building has been preserved in its original location, with the current station and bus interchange located on the opposite side of the highway.